 I spent a lot of grandmother-visiting time in my youth, and went to university for a time, in the far-northern Michigan town of Houghton, located on the Keweenaw Peninsula protruding like a thumb into Lake Superior.
 This place regularly gets over 200 inches of “lake effect” snowfall each winter, but it has rarely been hit with up to seven inches of rain in a single day until June 17, 2018.

-Was this “rain event” cause by anthropogenic (human-caused) climate change?
+Was this “rain event” caused by anthropogenic (human-caused) climate change?
 Or is it “God playing dice”?
 In this post I want to present a mathematical analogy and familiar example that might help get us to a better understanding of this question and its possible answers.

 Since we were children playing in a kindergarten sandbox we have intuitively known something unique about the behavior of sand piles.
 If you are careful in sprinkling sand down from above, you can create a near-perfect cone of sand up to a certain height, but then at some point the cone will suddenly collapse.
 If you keep playing at this game, you will learn that you can make that collapse happen faster or slower, but you can never quite guess exactly when any given sand pile will collapse.